xrdocs/programmability/_tutorials/2022-07-20-a-guide-to-on-box-python-scripting.md

 ### Exec Script Example

-The script we'll be dissecting is [`test_cli_show_version.py`](https://github.com/CiscoDevNet/xr-python-scripts/blob/main/exec/test_cli_show_version.py).
+The script we'll be dissecting is <a href="https://github.com/CiscoDevNet/xr-python-scripts/blob/main/exec/test_cli_show_version.py" target="_blank">`test_cli_show_version.py`</a>.
 This is a relatively simple exec script, issuing a single command and printing its output.

 We begin by importing regex operations and aforementioned Cisco libraries: